 Welcome to the Internet Presence of the

-On Sunday, December 10 we'll be at Aunt Chilada's in February, but we will be back for St Patrick's Day, Sunday, March 17 from 6 to 8 PM with Fred Vigorito, Russ Whitman, Charlie Freeman, Tom Palinko, and Art Hovey, along with special guests.
-The GJB has performed monthly at Aunt Chilada's (usually on the second or third Sunday of the month) since July of 2009 with the exception of the Covid year.
+Because of some conflicts, the GJB will not be at Aunt Chilada's in February, but we will be back for St Patrick's Day, Sunday, March 17 from 6 to 8 PM with Fred Vigorito, Russ Whitman, Jim Fryer, Charlie Freeman, Tom Palinko, and Art Hovey.
+The GJB has performed monthly at Aunt Chilada's (usually on the third Sunday of the month) since July of 2009 with the exception of the Covid year.
 Known since 1993 as the best Mexican restaurant in the greater New Haven area, Aunt Chilada's is located at 3931 Whitney Avenue, just a couple of miles north of Sleeping Giant in Hamden, beside the golf course.
 Seating is somewhat limited; please call 203-230-4640 to reserve a table or a seat at the bar.
 There is no cover charge, and no minimum.
-In January we'll be back to third Sundays, starting on January 21, with guests to be announced.
+We'll be back again on April 21.
 Click HERE for Jean Hadley's review of a not-quite-recent session.